VoiNetwork/governance/Proposal Submissions/NodeInstaller/NodeInstaller_ipaleka_20230921.md

 Some people can contemplate that the installer can be a too powerful tool in the hands of bad actors.
 The answer is: bring them rather sooner than later!

 # Prerequisite
 New hardware for the development should probably be purchased in order to test such software without frustration.
+It is expected that a few hundred OS installations in virtual environments take place during development and testing, while at least a few dozen needs to be provisioned on a daily basis.

 # Project Longevity
 The software will be developed and administrated by the proposer during the first year.
 No matter of actual success of the project, it is expected that the maintenance continues afterwards.